 Young Harris College - University of Georgia Beekeeping Institute

-Please note the return policy for the 2015 Beekeeping Institute: Cancellation will be effective when received in writing by Tabitha Weaver at email@example.com, or at P.O.
+Please note the return policy for the Beekeeping Institute: Full and partial cancellation will be effective when received in writing by Tabitha Weaver at firstname.lastname@example.org, or at P.O.
 Box 678, Murrayville, GA 30564.
-A 90% refund will be issued between registration open and March 31, 2015.
-A 50% refund will be remitted if cancellation notice is received by
+A 90% refund will be issued during the first 20 days after registration opens.
+A 50% refund will be remitted if cancellation notice is received 31 days, up to one and a half weeks before the institute begins. e will not issue a refund for cancellation (including partial cancellation) notices received after this point.

 On this page